laralove143/timezoner/README.md

 - only the people that are sharing times need to do this, people seeing the times don't need to do anything!

 ![example](examples/timezone.gif)

+## let's get in touch

+have a feature idea? noticed a bug? need help with something? or just wanna meet me?

+[join the support server][SUPPORT_SERVER_INVITE]

 ## sponsors